 Community programmes are a practical and successful way of promoting road safety in a targeted and sustainable way.
 Community programmes are particularly fruitful in rural and suburban areas where the communities may be stronger and regular enforcement is harder to implement due to limited police resources.
 At the heart of all community based campaigns is the need to increase public awareness, thus they are most effective if based on sound educational principles.

-In many areas of public health, "top down" intervention alone can have limited effect, whereas community partnership promotea 'sense of ownership', which so often proves to be the key agent for change.
-The International Federation of Red Cross and Red Crescent Societies states in their handbook on "Community based health and first aid in action" that: "Community-based volunteers can help their communities identify priority needs and solve their own problems......
+In many areas of public health, "top down" intervention alone can have limited effect whereas community partnership promotes a sense of ownership, which so often proves to be the key agent for change.
+On that concept, the International Federation of Red Cross and Red Crescent Societies states that, "Community-based volunteers can help their communities identify priority needs and solve their own problems......
 Community participation helps to increase community ownership and to make the programmes more sustainable.
 At the same time family and community members are empowered."

 Local communities can assist traffic police by providing additional information on the location and circumstances of unreported crashes, as well as identifying locations where crashes are 'waiting to happen', and where offences such as illegal turns or speeding, are a problem.

 The community can support the traffic police in a variety of other ways, including, volunteering as traffic wardens to assist pedestrians and control traffic, and campaigning for greater (police) priority to be given to road safety by the public.
 In Delhi, the Institute of Road Traffic Education (IRTE) has introduced traffic wardens in India and offers training to both police officer and student volunteers.